Your Voice at Dow Jones & The Wall Street Journal

 Our official workweek is 35 hours.
 Overtime-eligible employees earn 1.5x pay for extra hours.

-Employees who aren’t eligible for overtime can get comp time at 1.5x for every hours on a scheduled day off, up to a maximum of 12 hours of comp time.
+Employees who aren’t eligible for overtime can get comp time at 1.5x for hours worked on a scheduled day off, up to a maximum of 12 hours of comp time.
 You can cash out comp time after 30 days, or immediately with manager approval.
 If you work more than two hours on a scheduled vacation day, you get that day back.

 Check out resources on comp time and overtime here.